|Photo by Neil Zlozower/Atlas Icons|

 (Photo © Stephen Armstrong (cc-by-sa/2.0))

-From a soloistic viewpoint, this "unstable" harmony/song structure allowed for even more dramatic directions in melodic/harmonic single-note storytelling.
-If in the '80s Allan was painting with different colors on a blank canvas, now the canvas itself was becoming dramatic - perhaps like painting on a sculpture (or a dancer!).
-At this point, even Allan himself had trouble playing through his own complex harmonic puzzles - "Tullio" (from Hard Hat Area) was named as the hardest song he'd ever had to play through (and was never performed live).
-Actually, at this point in his life, there were no physical limitations to Allan's fretboard skills (even from the early records he could essentially play anything), but now he needed complex compositional twists ("magic puzzles") to solo over in order to be sufficiently challenged.
+From a soloistic viewpoint, this "unstable" harmony/song structure allowed for even more dramatic gyrations in melodic/harmonic single-note storytelling.
+If in the '80s Allan was painting with different colors on a blank canvas, now the canvas itself was becoming animated - perhaps like painting on a sculpture (or a dancer!).
+At this point, even Allan himself had trouble playing through his own complex harmonic puzzles - Allan cited "Tullio" (from Hard Hat Area) as being the hardest song he'd ever had to solo over (it was never performed live).
+Actually, at this point in his career, there were no physical limitations to Allan's fretboard skills (even from the early records there were virtually no boundaries limiting Allan's technical skills), but now he looked towards complex compositional/harmonic structures ("magic puzzles") to challenge himself as an improvising soloist.

 The numbers in parentheses refer to the sources listed in the Bibliography.